 - With four levels of cover to choose from you can pick the policy that best suits your needs.

-- TopDog covers all countries as long as the FCO (Foreign & Commonwealth Office) doesn’t advise against travelling there.
+- TopDog covers all countries as long as the FCDO (Foreign, Commonwealth & Development Office) doesn’t advise against travelling there.

 Don’t just choose the cheapest cover!
 We advise you to look at the policy in detail and be clear about what is and isn’t covered including the level of excess you will be expected to pay if you need to make a claim.